When Should Your Child Start Playing Competitive Sports?

 Gauge Their Interest

-As a sports parent, the last thing you want to see out on any given indoor or outdoor game court is both teams competing near a basket or goal while your child is on the opposite side of the playing field, picking dandelions or worse.
+As a sports parent, the last thing you want to see out on any given indoor or outdoor game court is both teams competing near a basket or goal while your child is on the opposite side of the playing field, picking dandelions – or worse.

 First things first, if your child has shown little to no interest in playing sports, let alone participating in a competitive league, then it’s safe to say that you should probably wait a few years to let that interest in sports manifest itself.

-The last thing you want to do is force your child to not only jolt themselves into an excessive recreational activity but also commit their time, focus, and energy to something they aren’t necessarily sold on.
+The last thing you want to do is force your child to not only jolt themselves into excessive recreational activity but also commit their time, focus, and energy to something they themselves aren’t necessarily sold on.

 Assess Their Competition

-If it’s apparent that your kid has the significant skill and a natural feel for the sport, then by all means, sign them up for a league that’s more focused on honing their skills rather than introducing them to the game.
+If it’s apparent that your kid has significant skill and a natural feel for the sport, then by all means, sign them up for a league that’s more focused on honing their skills rather than introducing them to the game.

-If they’re still trying to find their footing, then perhaps it’s best to find a team or league that’s emphasizing education for the game over performance.
+But if they’re still trying to find their footing, then perhaps it’s best to find a team or league that’s emphasizing education for the game over performance.

 Passion and Skill